PhD (Development Sociology) Cornell

 CUST 803: Cultural Studies Historiography

 Reimagining Black Difference and Politics in Brazil: From Racial Democracy to Multiculturalism.
-Palgrave Macmillan (forthcoming, 2014).
+New York and London: Palgrave Macmillan (forthcoming).

 Da Costa, Alexandre Emboaba. (forthcoming) “Da miscigenacão ao pluriculturalismo: questões em torno da ideologia pós-racial e a política da diferençaa no Brasil” in Minorias, César Augusto Baldi (ed).
 São Paulo: Saraiva.